 Once upon a time, Mikey’s English Muffins revolutionized the paleo world.
 They were the first dairy-free, paleo bread to hit the mainstream, and even landed for a while at Walmart.
 Over time, Walmart discovered this clean label was a little too unique for their inventory, but Mikey’s English Muffins are still sold at natural food stores and online, and are a staple in many special diet homes.

-We were pleased to find that Mikey’s Muffins are light, tender, and definitely bread-like, making them oh-so-versatile.
+We were pleased to find that Mikey’s English Muffins are light, tender, and definitely bread-like, making them oh-so-versatile.
 The round shape is perfect for everything from toast to burgers.
-That said, they aren’t airy like English Muffins – with more of a wheat bread vibe – and required a bit of coaxing to crisp up in the toaster.
+That said, they aren’t airy like English Muffins.
+They have more of a wheat bread vibe and required a bit of coaxing to crisp up in the toaster.

 This is their baseline flavor, which, as mentioned, is much like two round little slices of wheat bread, but with a slight hearty variation in taste and texture.
 Honestly, we not only enjoyed these topped with eggs, but also as the buns for turkey burgers!
 They were the absolute perfect fit for both, and held up nicely, so long as we thoroughly drained the eggs and the burgers (on paper towels) to soak up excess moisture before setting them atop a muffin bottom.